Port of Liverpool Police: Role, function and organisation

 The Port of Liverpool Police is established under the Mersey Docks and Harbour (Police) Order 1975.

 This legislation sets out that constables of the force hold the full powers of the office of constable within the port police area, which is defined as the port and any place within 1 mile of the limits of the port.

 The Marine Navigation Act 2013 provides a limited extension to this jurisdiction if a chief constable of a police area consents.
-This allows port police officers to use police powers in relation port area policing matters anywhere in the police area where consent has been granted – it does not grant full police powers in relation to non-port policing matters.
+This allows port police officers to use police powers in relation to port area policing matters anywhere in the police area where consent has been granted – it does not grant full police powers in relation to non-port policing matters.

 As of July 2014, Port of Liverpool Police were applying to the Chief Constable of Merseyside for such consent within Merseyside police area.

 The force employs under 50 police officers, of whom five comprise the criminal investigation department.

 Vehicles

 The force has a number of police vehicles for use and is very well equipped for modern day policing needs.
-These are generally pickup trucks or 4x4 vehicles, such as Toyotas and Nissans.
+These are generally pickup trucks or 4×4 vehicles, such as Toyotas and Nissans.
 They are marked with the blue-and-yellow battenburg markings, as well as POLP crest, blue lights and sirens.